 However, it is not uncommon for these patients to have no other symptoms.
 An exhaustive review found an incidence of two to nineteen percent of Amaurosis Fugaz among these patients.

-Iatrogenic : Amaurosis Fugaz may present as a complication after carotid endarterectomy, carotid angiography, cardiac catheterization and cardiac bypass.
+Iatrogenic: Amaurosis Fugaz may be a complication after carotid endarterectomy, carotid angiography, cardiac catheterization, and cardiac bypass.

 Eye causes include:

-- Keratitis: inflammation of a translucent tissue in the cornea.
+- Keratitis: inflammation of translucent tissue in the cornea.

 - Drusen optic disk: muscle degeneration.

-- Posterior vitreous detachment: it is associated with age.
+- Posterior vitreous detachment: is associated with age.

 - Closed angle glaucoma: pain and blindness.